2026-27 Course Catalog

 English I (Foundational)

-In English I, students work together to examine questions concerning personal values and beliefs, belonging, and self-defining through reading and writing in a range of styles and genres.
-Through daily freewriting, “choice” reading, and various personal and analytical approaches to writing, students develop their voices and build a strong foundation of skills.
-Students learn basic research skills and become familiar with library resources.
-Developing organizational skills and learning to contribute to strong, student-led conversations are also integral pieces of the English I curriculum.
+In English I, students examine essential questions concerning personal values and beliefs, belonging, and self through reading and writing in a range of styles and genres.
+Through daily freewriting, “choice” reading, and a variety of personal and analytical approaches to writing, students develop their voices and build strong foundational skills.
+Students also practice research and become familiar with library resources.
+Developing organizational skills and contributing to strong, student-led conversations occupy the center of this English I curriculum.

 Grade level: 9 (required)